-Here are many of the frequently asked questions.
+Here are many of the frequently asked questions relating to applications and the enrolment process.
 Please do not hesitate to contact the College Registrar should you need more information.

 Why do I have to apply for a Year 7 place for my daughter when she is only in Grade 5 at her primary school?

 We work with the guidelines as set out by the Catholic Education Office, Melbourne (CEM).
 Whilst this process has been in place for a number of years now, for parents of older daughters who may have gone through the application process in their Grade 6 year, this is a new system.
 Please be assured that we have a great deal of information on our website regarding the process and we do contact the Principals of all of the Catholic primary schools in our priority parishes to keep them up to date with application deadlines so they can disseminate the information to the parents in their school communities.

 Can I make an enrolment application before my daughter is in Grade 5?

 Yes you can.
 It is important to note that the application process for the Year 7 cohort intake is not 'first come, first served' - the Year 7 enrolment criteria still apply to each intake cycle regardless of when you submit an application.

 Contact the College Registrar, via email, email@example.com - please note that no tours are possible during examination periods.